 Not asking for much, are we?

-Paignton Zoo is a part of a not-for-profit trust.
-It’s not an ark, not a museum, not a game.
-It’s not an amusement park with animals.
-It’s more than a zoo.
+Paignton Zoo is part of a not-for-profit trust.
+What it definitely isn’t is an ark, a museum or a game.
+It’s also not an amusement park with animals.
+And, it’s so much more than a zoo.

 According to Sir David Attenborough, Zoos have three specific purposes: